Mohamed Jameel Ahmed: Political career

 In July 2007, Jameel made history when he defied conservative Islamists and nominated three women judges, the first time the Maldives had admitted women to the judicial bench.

 He resigned as Minister of Justice after accusing President Maumoon Abdul Gayoom of failing to take action against rising Islamic militancy and blocking progress of reforms.
 One month after Jameel resigned, the Maldives experienced its first ever homegrown terrorism incident when young Islamic radicals blew up a homemade bomb in a public park, injuring a dozen foreign tourists.

 Jameel is renowned for his public speaking talents and passion for the reform of the criminal justice system, Jameel secured the highest number of votes in the elections to the Party Executive Council, polling even more votes than President Gayoom.

 After leaving government, Jameel became a co-founder of the New Maldives which lead the Opposition against the incumbent 30-year-old regime.
 After the election of President Mohamed Nasheed, Jameel served as Minister of Civil Aviation and Telecommunications from November 12, 2008 to May 30, 2009.

 Jameel was impeached following a no confidence motion submitted by the ruling party, backed by the opposition and independent parliament members.
 According to sources, the main reason for impeachment was for the illegal attempt of a coup to takeover Presidency.
 These dealings were leaked by the Parliamentarians, primarily for the reason that all political stakeholders in the country strongly opposes coup.
 Jameel has won a constitutional case against his grounds for his removal at Supreme Court of Maldives in 2022 case.

-Jameel is considered as a successful lawyer and politician.